uclaacm/hackschool-f18/session-3-backend-api/README.md

 Content-Type: application/json
 ```

-`Content-Type` in header tells the server what is inside our `body`, then server knows how to interpret/understand the body string.
+`Content-Type` in header tells the server what is inside our `body`.
+That way, the server knows how to interpret/understand the body string.
 In this case, the server will interpret the body string as a JSON/JavaScript object.

 Also notice that we get a JSON response back.
 ```JS